Underwater searches: Search patterns controlled by compass directions

+Compass directed searches do not require extensive preparation and can be performed with very little additional equipment, but require suitable conditions and a relatively high level of navigational skill.
+They can be significantly degraded by currents which will offset the divers from the theoretical search pattern in proportion to elapsed time and current velocity.
+They are best suited to targets that will easily be seen, and require the diver's attention to be divided between the compass and the visual search, so work best where the water visibility and target characteristics allow the spotting of the target by peripheral vision while focused on accurately following the search pattern.

 Spiral box search

 An underwater spiral box search is a search procedure conducted by a diver swimming around a starting point on a pattern based on compass directions and increasing distances.
 The pattern resembles an outward spiral with straight sides and equal distances between legs swum on the same bearing.
 The legs are normally swum with 90 degree change in direction between them, and very often the cardinal directions are used for ease of navigation.
 The spiral may be clockwise or anticlockwise, and in theory there is no limit to the area which can be covered.
 In practice, the diver may encounter an obstacle such as the shore, or will run out of air or energy, which will terminate the pattern.
 Finding a specified target would also result in the termination of the search in most cases.

 Procedure

 The technique is to start at the estimated position of the target, at a distance above the bottom to provide the best view, and to swim in a cardinal direction a distance roughly equal to or slightly greater than the visibility range.
 The estimate of distance is commonly by kick counts, so using a whole number of kicks is necessary, and preferably a number which can be mentally accumulated by the diver.
 Call this distance n kicks, where n is usually 2, 4, 5, 10 or 20 as these are easy numbers to multiply mentally.
 The direction of turn may be clockwise or anticlockwise as best suits the search.

 For example: The diver swims n kicks to the north, turns left and swims n kicks to the west, then turns left and swims 2n kicks to the south, left again and 2n kicks to the east.
 Then left again and 3n kicks to the north, left and 3n kicks to the west.
 The pattern is repeated by adding an extra n kicks every second turn, and always turning the same way.
 If at any stage the diver wants to return to the start point, he will swim a half leg count followed by the usual turn and another half leg count.